 Be sure to check our club calendar for upcoming events.
 Don't be intimidated if you have never flown in a contest.
 Please come out and join us!!

-The development of high capacity batteries and efficient electric motors has led to the advent of ALES, which stands for altitude limited electric soaring.
-Instead of using a winch launch system, planes are launched using their own power.
-Unlike TD, the contest format for ALES is standardized for every contest.
-There are four rounds and each is 10 minutes long.
+Altitude Limited Electric Soaring, or ALES, is an electric man-on-man contest format.
+There are typically four rounds each being 10 minutes long.
 Similar to TD, a landing tape is used for award landing points.
 The main difference in ALES is the use of an on-board electronic “limiter” that cuts power to the motor after 30 seconds of run-time or when the plane has reached a preset altitude.

 F5J is another electric man-on-man contest format similar to ALES in some respects but very different in others.
 In bigger F5J contests there are 10 minute qualifying rounds followed by 15 minute flyoff rounds.
 Unlike ALES where everyone launches to the same height, in F5J you get a penalty that increases with your launch height.
 So there is an increased emphasis on thermaling skills and less on landings.

 Thermal Duration Contests

 Thermal duration, or TD, were flown long before electric planes came on the scene.
 TD planes were catapulted into the air using a rubber bungee.
 Later, the development of an electric winch system replaced the bungee.
 While the basic concept of both TD and electric contests is similar (launch, fly and land) TD does not require multiple pilots to all launch at the same time.
 The times for each round can vary as can the landing tasks.